-Although, all businesses in Rhode Island doesn’t require licenses but there are specific businesses that will require single or multiple licenses and/or permits to become operational.
-There is however certain licenses that are issued by the state while some are issued by the city or county.
-The Department of Business Regulation is oversees the issuance of business license in Rhode Island for businesses in the following sectors or categories:
+Although, all businesses in Rhode Island doesn’t require licenses, there are specific businesses that will require single or multiple licenses and/or permits to become operational.
+There are however certain licenses that are issued by the state while some are issued by the city or county.
+The Department of Business Regulation oversees the issuance of business license in Rhode Island for businesses in the following sectors or categories:

 - Design Professionals

 Step-by-Step Guide to a Business License in Rhode Island